 The program provides a unique opportunity for first-year law students to develop their law school skills one course at a time before full-time study in the fall.
-Participants have the flexibility to enroll in an upper level class during the spring semester of their first year and graduate a semester early if they elect to take courses in additional summers.
+Participants have the flexibility to enroll in an upper level class during the fall semester of their first year and graduate a semester early if they elect to take courses in additional summers.

-2014 Summer Start Program Course List
+2016 Summer Start/Accelerated JD Program Course List

-Summer Start Program Orientation: June 2
+Program Orientation: June 2-3, 2016

-The Elements of Law (2 credits): June 5 -June 19
+The Elements of Law (2 credits): June 6-June 17

 This course explores the legal process, focusing on the interrelationships between the various legal institutions and sources of law.
 Students examine the process of common law decision making, the operation of precedent and the construction of statues.
 Readings include the topics of law and economics, critical legal studies and comparative analysis.Professor Keith Miller

-Constitutional Controversies (1 credit): June 20 - June 27
+Constitutional Controversies (1 credit): August 1-8

 This class will introduce students to the fundamental principles of the Constitution by focusing on one or two of the most controversial topics in the news related to constitutional law.
 This could include freedom of religion, affirmative action, hate speech, different concepts of justice, whether the constitution’s meaning can change over time, and other subjects.
 It will also provide key background on historical events relevant to the constitution’s interpretation, such as the Civil War and the constitutional amendments that followed (the Reconstruction Amendments), the significance of cases like Brown v.
 Board of Education, and the powerful role of the U.S. Supreme Court in American history.
-Further, the class will briefly discuss constitutional developments across the globe that are of interest in the U.S. Professor Miguel Schor
+Further, the class will briefly discuss constitutional developments across the globe that are of interest in the U.S. Professor Mark Kende